MCFoord/6502_Emulator/README.md

 - [ ] file dialog for program selection
 - [ ] add executed intruction debug lists
 - [ ] add ability to jump forward and backwards in instruction list with changes refelcted in memory and registers

+### Known Bugs
+- [ ] highlighted cells still show when memory location scrolls out of windows
+- [ ] program crashes on windows when adding more than one hexview